 ABOUT THE COMPANY

-Sea Islands are home to many of the world’s finest single origin coffees, such as Jamaica Blue Mountain, Hawaiian Kona, St Helena, and it was in recognition of this that we named our company Sea Island Coffee when we first started trading in 2007.
+Sea Islands are home to many of the world’s best single origin coffees, such as Jamaica Blue Mountain, Hawaiian Kona, St Helena, and it was in recognition of this that we named our company Sea Island Coffee when we first started trading in 2007.

 After decades of trading green bean coffees from some of the world’s finest coffee estates through our sister company, Blue Mountain Coffee Europe Ltd, we wanted to use our sourcing and product expertise to make these coffees directly available to coffee connoisseurs to drink at home.